Doing Better - Our Sustainability Story

 ARTIFICIAL PLANTS + FLOWERS

-China is the primary source of artificial flowers and plants worldwide, with very few U.S. manufacturers.
+The primary source of artificial flowers and plants worldwide is China, with very few U.S. manufacturers.
 Because domestic manufacturing is not available, we must source internationally for this portion of our business.
 As we strive to lower our environmental impact, we seek vendors that use recycled fabrics, wire, and biomass plastics (bio-based plastics are fully or partially made from biological resources rather than raw materials).
 Unfortunately, not all artificial stems are made from recycled materials.
 Our products made from recycled materials and/or biomass plastics can be filtered on the collection pages.
 Please note that every product page details the country of origin and material breakdown.

 All of our manufacturing partners follow a strict code of ethical labor practices and certifications.
 We also work diligently with our vendors to identify and partner with manufacturing facilities specifically using recycled and bio-mass materials.
 We choose these manufacturers whenever possible.
 Please visit individual product pages for more information on the country of origin or the materials used to create each artificial flower.